cnthiesen/quantum-innovation-challenge/submission.md

 - Prototype Implementation: Has the team built a minimal working proof of concept?
 - Initial Results: Are preliminary results provided?
 - Demonstration of Key Concepts: Does the proof of concept validate core ideas effectively?

+## Notificaton of Results

+All teams will be notified by email from quantum_challenge@mqs.dk once the assessment is complete, confirming whether or not they have been selected.

+Please note: The scientific committee will not provide detailed individual feedback to teams that are not selected among the top five.
+However, efforts will be made to provide each participating team with a feedback and scoring summary to support transparency and encourage further development of their project.

 [faq]: {{ site.baseurl }}{% link faq.md %}